- 4.1 Faculty Performance Criteria and Evaluation Model

 Individuals whose initial appointment is to the associate professor rank must apply for tenure by the fourth year of their probationary status except in those circumstances where the dean has granted a temporary stopping of the tenure clock.

-- Faculty member submits application portfolio to the office of academic affairs [October 1*]
+- Faculty member submits application portfolio to the office of Academic Affairs by the first Monday in November.

-- Dean reviews materials and writes recommendation [February 15]
+- By the third Tuesday in February, the Dean reviews materials and writes recommendation.

-- Candidate receives copy and signs original of dean's recommendation
+Candidate receives copy and signs original of dean's recommendation.
+The Dean forwards

-- Dean forwards list of reappointments and non-reappointments and list of results of tenure and promotion decisions
+list of reappointments and non-reappointments and list of results of tenure and promotion

-*If a new faculty member starts in the fall semester, then the application portfolio is submitted on December 1.
+*If a new faculty member starts in the fall semester, then the application portfolio is submitted by the first Monday in December.

 Throughout the entire review process, confidentiality must be maintained.
 Members at every level of decision-making must assume personal responsibility to ensure that confidentiality is not violated.